 You can either make them yourself or buy them already made.

-Here's some easy instructions for making your own herbal aromatherapy carrier oil, followed by a few popular healing herbal oils and some notes on what makes them so great.
+Here's some easy instructions for making your own herbal aromatherapy carrier oil, followed by a few popular herbal oils and some notes on what makes them so great.

 Scroll down the page to browse through the oils or use the links below to jump to a particular oil.
 You can also see which aromatherapy carrier oils are best for your skin and hair type.

 Mix 1 part dried herbs with 2 parts oil in a container.

 Leave the mixture in a warm place for two or three weeks.
 The longer the herbs are left in the aromatherapy carrier oil, the stronger it will be.
 (Mountain Rose infuses their herbs in olive oil for over 3 months.)